apd10/apd10.github.io/_pages/about.md

 In a previous life, I used to be strategist at [Tower Research Capital](https://tower-research.com/) where I spent quite some time after graduating from [IIT Kanpur](https://www.cse.iitk.ac.in/) in 2013.
 At IIT Kanpur, I was fortunate to work with Dr. [Subhajit Roy](https://www.cse.iitk.ac.in/users/subhajit/), Dr. [Mark Marron](https://software.imdea.org/~marron/) and Dr. [Sumit Gulwani](https://www.microsoft.com/en-us/research/people/sumitg/) from Microsoft Research on Progamming Language research.

+## Note for Students
+I am looking for students to work on efficient AI research.

+For CSE students from IIT Bombay.
+Drop by my office KR 208.
+You can mail in advance to ensure I am available.
+I have floated projects for SURP.
+So you may want to look at those if you want to work over the summer.

+For prospective PG students, once you land at IIT Bombay, we can chat about projects.
+If you want to get involved before hand look at the note for non-IITB students.

+For non IIT Bombay students, look at [sky-light](https://github.com/skylight-org) which is were I host my research repositories.
+You can start with implementing some new model families inside sparse attention hub.
+See for example [Gemma Issue](https://github.com/skylight-org/sparse-attention-hub/issues/72), [Gemma PR](https://github.com/skylight-org/sparse-attention-hub/pull/76).
+Once you land a PR, get in touch with me.
+I would not be able to reply individually to all the student emails.
+Apologies in advance.

 ## News
 🤜 Paper accepted at ICLR'26 : "vAttention: Verified Sparse Attention via Sampling”. [paper link](https://iclr.cc/virtual/2026/poster/10006397)